fanhubgt/StreamEPS/README.md

 3. Tests

-    Under the test package of the core of the StreamEPS, there are few test cases to illustrate how the some functions wired together if you want to use the functional components.
+    Under the test package of the core of the StreamEPS, there are few test cases to illustrate how some functions wire together if you want to use the functional components.

 Wiki